ZHANGDONG-NJUST/zhangdong-njust.github.io/index.md

 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Circuits and Systems for Video Technolog
 - IEEE Transactions on Pattern Analysis and Machine Intelligence
-- IEEE Access
-- Neurocomputing
-- Neural Networks
-- Pattern Recognition
+- Neurocomputing, Neural Networks, Pattern Recognition
 - Journal of Applied Remote Sensing
 - Computers and Electronics in Agriculture
 - IEEE Geoscience and Remote Sensing Letters